goharbor/harbor/tests/testcases/Group7-Replication/7-01-Proj-replication-rules-add.md

 # Test Steps:

 1. Login UI as admin user.
-2. In Project replication page, add a replication rule.
+2. In Project replication page, add a replication rule using an exist endpoint with enable checked.
+3. In Project replication page, add a replication rule using an exist endpoint without enable checked.
+4. In Project replication page, add a replication rule using a new endpoint.
+5. In Project replication page, add a replication rule using a new endpoint.
+Provide invalid values of input to see if validation works:

+* endpoint name or ip address duplicate with exist endpoint.
+* endpoint ip address incorrect.
+* endpoint username or password incorrect.

-3. Add another rule with different name use the same endpoint.
+6. Add another rule with different name using the same endpoint.

 # Expected Outcome:

 * In step2, a rule with given name will be added.
+And all images will be replicated to remote.
+* In step3, a rule will be added and enabled.
+* In step4, a rule using new endpoint will be added.
-* In step3, rule add will fail.
+* In step5, rule can not be added, and wrong username/password/ip will cause test connection fail.
+* In step6, rule can not be added.

 # Possible Problems:
 None